ibm-messaging/mq-dev-patterns/Spring-JMS/README.md

 spring.jms.pub-sub-domain=true
 ````

-### Level 102 Samples
+### Level 102 Sample
-The Level 102 samples show an application that is performing both
+The Level 102 sample show an application that is performing both
 put/get point to point messaging as well as pub/sub.

 It consists of 4 modules.